 Once considered a luxury, computer-aided dispatching (CAD), is now the primary manner in which public safety communication centers manage information.
-The advantages of effective dispatching software go beyond the 911 center.
+The benefits of effective dispatching software go beyond the 911 center.
 CAD systems in law enforcement, Emergency Medical Services (EMS) dispatch software, and a host of other public safety uses clearly demonstrates the benefits of this technology.
-These advantages are realized through the innovative approach to software solutions available through 10-8 Systems.
+These benefits are realized through the innovative approach to software solutions available through 10-8 Systems.

-Advantages of CAD in 911 Communication Centers
+Benefits of CAD in Public Safety and 911 Communication Centers

 The use of computer-aided dispatching software is perhaps the most common initiator prompting action from first responders.
 Calls for service requiring any combination of law enforcement, fire fighters, or EMS, often begin at a public safety answering point (PSAP).
 Sometimes referred to as 911 centers, communication centers, or the simple, colloquial industry term, dispatch, the PSAP is the proverbial heartbeat of any public safety agency.